-Moodle and MS Teams activity data and insight information can be used to demonstrate students' engagement in learning activities.
+Moodle and MS Teams activity data and insight information can be used to demonstrate students' attendance and engagement in learning activities.
 Attendance registers are used to support this and must be completed accurately by the entire programme team.
-A Present mark is used for in-person attendance, and an Academic Absence is given for engaging offsite e.g. joining the lesson via Teams due to ill-health; or listening back to live lessons and engaging in online activities.
-Absences should be given when students are not present in-person in scheduled learning activities or demonstrating engagement in their studies as above.
+A Present mark is used for in-person attendance, and an Academic Absence is given for engaging offsite e.g. joining the lesson via Teams due to ill-health; or listening back to live lessons and engaging in online activities, Virtual Present mark is used for live online attendanceAbsences should be given when students are not present in-person or online scheduled learning activities or demonstrating engagement in their studies as above.

-If a student is not achieving the expected level and does not pass more than one piece of work in an academic year without staff being aware of any extenuating circumstances, they would be invited to attend an Initial Concerns meeting.
+If a student is not achieving the expected minimum level of 85% and does not pass more than one piece of work in an academic year without staff being aware of any extenuating circumstances, they would be invited to attend an Initial Concerns Support meeting.
 This is intended to be a supportive meeting to determine if any additional help should be offered to the student and will review personal and academic support systems.